dirtystylus/eleventy-test/posts/new-york-march-2024/index.md

 ![Train tracks in the foreground of a series of buildings on New York City’s elevated High Line.”](nyc-march-2024-70.jpg "Mixed materials on the High Line")

 After the high line we stopped in at B&H, Moynihan Train Hall, and then rode up to Central Park.
+I have to say, seeing my kids figure out the right Metrocard swipe technique after a few tries really warmed my heart.

 ![Two men on a subway platform, shot from inside a subway car.
 The man on the left wears a red hoodie and a black and red Yankees cap.
 The man on the right wears a traditional blue and white Yankees cap.”](nyc-march-2024-89.jpg "Subway stare")